 words, uncoordinated, conflicting orders.

 After about a minute of all of this yelling, one of the cops' guns went off.
 Instantly, in chain reaction, all the cops' guns went off.
 The robber went down in a hail of bullets.
 He had never fired his gun or even pointed it at anybody but his own head.
-On the news that evening, the official police spokesman claimed that the suspect fired first (he didn't, in fact he never even threatened the police themselves) and they, tragically, had to take him down.
+On the news that evening, the official police spokesman claimed that the suspect fired first (he didn't, in fact he never even threatened the police themselves) and that they, tragically, had to take him down.
 Which was a lie.
-It was just jumpy, scared human being, pumped with adrenaline, unintentionally squeezing a trigger.
+It was just one jumpy, scared human being, pumped with adrenaline, unintentionally squeezing a trigger.
 I and everyone in our office who had witnessed it were interviewed separately by Police Internal Affairs right after the incident and reported what we had seen, but to my knowledge, no action was taken and the truth was never reported in the media.

 As I was writing up this article, I remembered this personal incident in thinking about what happened at Lexington that morning over two centuries before and how my country got started.
 Like all history, the facts were curated to fit the desired narrative.

 At any rate, whoever fired first on the Common that morning, once there was a pop, all of the leading British companies started firing independently and charging at the militia.
 Supposedly disciplined, professional soldiers became an enraged mob.
 One of the Minutemen standing next to Capt.
 Parker, Jonathan Harrington, remarked that the Redcoats must be firing blanks to scare them.
 But men around him started getting hit and he exclaimed in shock, "They're firing ball!"
 Parker's men, for their part, immediately started to break and run, getting off a shot or two themselves.
 As Harrington himself was running back toward his house at the edge of the common, he was shot in the back.
 He crawled to his front door on the north side of the green, where he died in his wife's arms.

-Amos Doolittle's contemporary engraving of the fight at Lexington, confirming the Colonists' story that the British fired unprovoked.
+Amos Doolittle's contemporary engraving of the fight at Lexington, illustrating the Colonists' story that the British fired unprovoked.